ssttevee/m3u8/README.md

 ## Warning

-This library is in no way stable yet. if you want to use it in your own program, please consider using [go modules](https://github.com/golang/go/wiki/Modules).
+This library is in no way stable yet.
+If you want to use it in your own program, please consider using [go modules](https://github.com/golang/go/wiki/Modules).